 Peace is a core Quaker value.
 Over hundreds of years, Quakers have practised and promoted nonviolent approaches to resolving conflict.
 We have a vision of a world without war and support the UN Secretary General's call for a global ceasefire.
-Quaker United Nations Offices in Geneva and New York contribute actively to progressive international law.
-Quakers in Britain are members of Rethinking Security and support their submission to the Integrated Review of Security, Defence, Development and Foreign Policy.
+Quaker United Nations Offices in Geneva and New York contribute actively to international law as a means of ensuring peace and security for all.
+Quakers in Britain are members of Rethinking Security and supported their submission to the Integrated Review of Security, Defence, Development and Foreign Policy.

-Quakers welcome some of the shifts that have occurred during the Covid-19 pandemic from violence to compassion, for example the military helping with coronavirus testing.
+Quakers welcome some of the shifts that have occurred during the Covid-19 pandemic from violence to compassion, for example the military helping with coronavirus testing and vaccination.
 The crisis has shown us all the importance of investing in health, social care and other vital public services, and the mutual aid networks that have sprung up in response to Covid-19 demonstrate human capacity and desire to help one another.
 Supporting and strengthening both public services and informal community networks will help the UK to build greater resilience to the economic and environmental challenges we all face.

 The pandemic has shown that the prevailing understanding of threats to security, currently focusing on geopolitical rivalries and power-projection, is mistaken and unhelpful.
-Most security risks stem from long-term underlying problems such as economic inequality and climate change.
-We believe that security, climate change and social justice are inherently linked and should be considered together as the government develops its spending priorities.
+Most security risks stem from long-term underlying problems such as economic inequality and the climate crisis.
+We believe that security, the climate crisis and social justice are inherently linked and should be considered together as the government develops its spending priorities.
 If the UK wishes to strengthen its place in the world, it must become a world leader in peace, sustainability and social justice.

 We call on the government to divest funds and skills from weapons and fossil fuels and invest them in renewables and public services.
 This would enable the UK to become a world leader in scientific and technological advancements.
-We particularly oppose plans to spend £205 billion on renewing Trident (figures calculated by CND).
-We believe that the most immediate and serious threat to our security is the climate emergency, and that this money would be better spent on funding a just transition to a zero-carbon economy.
+We particularly oppose plans to spend £205 billion on renewing Trident (figures calculated by CND: https://cnduk.org/resources/205-billion-cost-trident/).
+We believe that the most immediate and serious threat to our security is the climate crisis, and that this money would be better spent on funding a just transition to a zero-carbon economy.